postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 # Installation

-The PostgresML deployment consists of two parts: the PostgreSQL extension, and the dashboard app.
-The extension provides all the machine learning functionality and can be used independently.
-The dashboard app provides a system overview for easier management and notebooks for writing experiments.
+A typical PostgresML deployment consists of two parts: the PostgreSQL extension, and the dashboard web app.
+The extension provides all the machine learning functionality, and can be used independently.
+The dashboard provides a system overview for easier management, and notebooks for writing experiments.

 ## Extension

-The extension can be installed from our Ubuntu `apt` repository or, if you're using a different distribution or operating system, from source.
+The extension can be installed by compiling it from source, or if you're using Ubuntu 22.04, from our package repository.

 ### macOS

-To install PostgresML on macOS, you'll need to compile it from source.
-No worries, we do this every day and it works well.

-!!! note
+!!! tip

 If you're just looking to try PostgresML without installing it on your system, take a look at our [Quick Start with Docker](/docs/guides/setup/quick_start_with_docker) guide.